Notifications

 1. Origin Tracking

-• Include relevant context for debugging
+• Include minimal context needed for debugging

 1. Duration Management